mpkelly/request-ts/README.md

 ## Basic Web API client

-If you only need call one or two REST endpoints then a smaller client like this one helps keep your build size down.
+If you only need to call one or two REST endpoints then a smaller client like this one helps keep your build size down.
 It ships with typescript declarations and is promise based.
 If you need something more sophisticated then try [superagent](https://github.com/visionmedia/superagent).

 This project is not in NPM but can be added to a NPM-based project like so: